ThunderSpear21/pgagi-assignment-voting-app/README.md

 This is the easiest way to test the app on an Android device.

 Download the APK file:
-Download app-release.apk here 👈 (<- Replace this with your Google Drive/WeTransfer link)
+Download app-release.apk here https://drive.google.com/file/d/1o6BtKtxVmaS2serlEXqkJ5Nkc7SU5_eS/view?usp=sharing 👈

 Enable Installation from Unknown Sources:
 On your Android phone, go to Settings > Security (or Biometrics and security) and enable the "Install unknown apps" permission for your browser or file manager.